collierrgbsitisfise/serverless-bonk-template/README.md

 <h3 id="folders-schemas">schemas ✅</h3>

 Define request schemas by which ApiGateway will validate request.
 Also could be defined response schemas.
-All of them could be used in test or for swagger documentation.
+All of them could be used in test and for [documentation](https://swagger.io/)

 <h3 id="folders-scripts">scripts 📜</h3>

-`.js` files which usually are used in CI/CD(`setup-script`), also it could be used in development purpose, as example script which will use ngrok for setuping some webhooks.
+`.js` files which usually are used in **CI/CD**.
+Also it could be used in development purpose.

+Scripts examples example:
+ - setup .env variables
+ - setup development webhooks using ngrok
+ - adding additional `.env` variables on **CI/CD**
+ - purge cloudfront cache
+ - etc
 <h3 id="folders-src">src 🗄️</h3>

-Describes the behavior of the function and its auxiliary components such as **services**, **repository**, **helpers**.
+Internal logic of application **services**, **repository**, **helpers**.

 [ico-contributors]: https://img.shields.io/github/contributors/collierrgbsitisfise/serverless-bonk-template.svg